‘We walk for those who can’t.’ Dempsey Challenge kicks off

 But that was all right with the crowd as the 2019 Dempsey Challenge got rolling early Saturday morning.

-A large group of runners and walkers who gathered at Simard-Payne Park in Lewiston were treated to a few seconds of beats by the Buckfield native before he handed the mic to the Bates College Crosstones a cappella group, which performed the national anthem.
+A large group of runners and walkers who gathered at Simard-Payne Memorial Park were treated to a few seconds of beats by the Buckfield native before he handed the mic to the Bates College Crosstones a cappella group, which performed the national anthem.

-At 7:30 a.m., runners and walkers for the 10K launched, and a half-hour later participants in the 5K run and walk left the starting gate, with Dempsey himself leading the charge.
+At 7:30 a.m., runners and walkers for the 10k got started, and half an hour later participants in the 5k run and walk left the gate, with Dempsey himself leading the charge.

-Val and Alexandra Morton, of Rumford, pressed up against a back fence as Dempsey came behind the stage after the kickoff.
+Val and Alexandra Morton of Rumford pressed up against a back fence as Dempsey came behind the stage after the kickoff.
 Calling out to him, they were honored with a selfie.
-Proclaimed Dempsey mega-fans, the sisters said seeing Dempsey was an added bonus; the real reason they were at the challenge Saturday was to support the Dempsey Center, they said.
+Proclaimed Dempsey mega-fans, the sisters said seeing Dempsey was an added bonus, but the real reason they were at the challenge Saturday was to support the Dempsey Center, they said.

-“We’ve had a lot of friends and family that have gone through Dempsey (Center) and home and hospice.
+“We’ve had a lot of friends and family that have gone through the Dempsey (Center) and home care and hospice.
 It cares for the family, and not just for the patient.
 And that is something you can’t get anywhere.
 You just walk through the door.
-There’s not a bill from the Dempsey Center,” said Alexandra.
+There’s not a bill from the Dempsey Center,” Alexandra Morton said.

 Sober moments cut through the festive banter.
-Ushering in a moment of silence, Dempsey brought light to the many cancer victims who weren’t here.
+Ushering in a moment of silence, Dempsey brought light to the many cancer victims who weren’t there.

-Cathy Brownridge, from Lewiston, knows that truth well.
+Cathy Brownridge of Lewiston knows that truth well.
 An 11-year participant of the challenge, this year was different.
 This year, her uncle and father were both diagnosed with kidney cancer.

 Brownridge’s uncle died six weeks after he was diagnosed.
 Donning a shirt that read “Kidney cancer is a real pisser,” Brownridge said she was walking in his memory.

 Her father was also walking, as a survivor.
-His cancer was caught early, and largely by accident, after he was in a car accident last October.
+His cancer was caught early, and largely by accident, after he was in a car crash last October.

 “They found it only by accident and it saved his life.
-He would have been gone by Christmas,” said Brownridge.
+He would have been gone by Christmas,” Brownridge said.

 She added that the Dempsey Center has played a huge role in her family’s recovery.